 Telephone: 01326 371824

 John has over 30 years experience in application of numerical modelling to mine design.
-He is currently the Programme Director for both the MSc Mining Engineering and MSc Applied Geotechnics.
+John is an Academic Lead within CSM, Lead of the Mining, Geotechnical and Safety Engineering Research Group and has recently been elected as a College Representative on Senate.
+He is also a Senate Representative on the University Taught Faculty Board.
 Prior to joining CSM/the University of Exeter, John obtained industrial rock mechanics experience in South Africa and Botswana.

 BSc (Hons) Mining Engineering, 1980

 Fellow of Institute of Materials, Minerals & Mining, FIMMM

 Member of British Geotechnical Association

 Research interests include novel application of state-of-the-art numerical modelling software for evaluation of stress redistribution around both surface and underground excavations, characterization of rock failure and fracturing, and how this can be incorporated into excavation design and simulation of rock mass behaviour.
 This includes integration of numerical modelling of fractured rock masses with use of both photogrammetry and laser scanning to remotely capture geometry and geotechnical data for innovative three-dimensional modelling of complex slope instability.modelling stress redistribution around both surface and underground excavations, rock failure and fracturing, and how this can be incorporated into mine design.
 Recent projects undertaken include discrete fracture network modelling, development of risk assessment methodology for coastal landsliding, modelling of three-dimensional stress redistribution around tunnel face-ends, investigation of factors influencing underground roadway stability under high stress conditions, laboratory investigation into the Kaiser effect, stress induced damage, brittle failure and laboratory evaluation of the effects of mineralogy on the engineering behaviour of altered granites.